-Ian J. Nathan left teacher training in Wellington, New Zealand to enlist in the Army with K Force serving in the workshop platoons.
+Ian J. Nathan left teacher training in Wellington, New Zealand, to enlist in the Army with K Force serving in the workshop platoons.
 He arrived at Pusan in September of 1951.
 Much of his work involved maintaining the vehicles near Euijeongbu.
-The workshop platoon lived, as well as the Korean people he met during his service.
-During his service in the military, Ian J. Nathan traveled through Seoul and witnessed the complete destruction of the city due to combat.
-After seeing the progress and evolution of South Korea after his service during the Korean War, Ian J. Nathan felt proud, but still sad due to the civilians who are separated after the armistice.
+The workshop platoon lived as well as the Korean people he met during his service.
+During his service in the military, he traveled through Seoul and witnessed the complete destruction of the city due to combat.
+After seeing the progress and evolution of South Korea after his service during the Korean War, he felt proud but sad due to the civilians who are still separated after the armistice.

 Platoons within Ten Company

 Ian Nathan arrived at Pusan in September of 1951.
-After three weeks organizing the vehicles and men of Ten New Zealand Transport Company, his workshops platoon moved north to merge with other platoons.
-There is a lot of equipment needed to maintain military vehicles, but the jobs are shared among the skilled company of about fifty men.
+After three weeks organizing the vehicles and men of Ten New Zealand Transport Company, his workshop platoon moved north to merge with other platoons.
+There was a lot of equipment needed to maintain military vehicles, but the jobs were shared among the skilled company of about fifty men.

 From Teacher Training to K Force

-At twenty-three years of age, Ian Nathan entered teacher training college, but he left to join K Force.
-He trained in Burnham Military Camp and then he transferred to Darwin.
-In Darwin, he joined the rescued soldiers from the Troopship Wahine that had run aground on a reef outside Darwin.
+Ian Nathan entered teacher training college as a twenty-three-year-old, but he left to join K Force.
+He trained at Burnham Military Camp, and then he transferred to Darwin.
+In Darwin, he joined the rescued soldiers from the ship Wahine that had run aground on a reef outside Darwin.
 They flew to Japan and then to Pusan.

 Winter Quarters: Engineering a Tent and Shower

-Ian Nathan and the workshops unit designed warmer quarters with petrol tanks for his troops.
+Ian Nathan and the Workshop Unit designed warmer quarters with petrol tanks for the troops.
 They pieced together a building for relatively warm showers in the frigid Korean winters.
 Many of their projects involved re-purposed military equipment to make new supplies the soldiers needed.

 Small Boys, Heavy Loads, and Weather

-Ian Nathan pictures of his time in Korea.
+Ian Nathan shows pictures of his time in Korea.
 One photo has a small Korean boy carrying a load supported by an A-frame pack.
-Other photos represent living conditions, such as a tent covered in winter snow, and a swollen creek blocking access to the latrines in the rainy season.
+Other photos represent living conditions such as a tent covered in winter snow and a swollen creek blocking access to the latrines in the rainy season.